softrams/docker-images/README.md

-# docker-images
+# terraform-ci
-Repo to build images and host them on Github

-* Each branch refers to a different docker image.
+This extends tfswitch-latest to add scanners and harden the image